Unlike the antagonists in her steamy romance thrillers, author Nancy Crampton-Brophy did not get away with murder.

-Prosecutors said in court the author followed her husband to work and shot him with a Glock handgun.
+They told jurors that Crampton-Brophy followed her husband to work and shot him with a Glock 9mm handgun.
 Investigators found two 9mm shell casings at the scene.
-She had also bought a "ghost gun" assembly kit that investigators later found at a storage facility.
-"Ghost guns" are unregistered and untraceable firearms.
+She had also bought a “ghost gun” assembly kit that investigators later found at a storage facility.
+“Ghost guns” are unregistered and untraceable firearms.

-Crampton-Brophy bought a gun and a ghost-gun kit as part of research for a new book, she told the jury.
+On why she had bought a gun and a ghost-gun kit, she said it was part of research for a new book.

 In 2011, she published it in a notorious blog post titled, “How to Murder Your Husband.”